A-narang/dashboard-2024/README.md

 # c4c-dashboard-2024
-c4c dashboard challange
+C4C dashboard challange

-## instructions for how to start your application
+## iInstructions for how to start your application
 1. npm install
 2. npm start
 3. go to http://localhost:3000/

-## a high-level overview of the application
+## A high-level overview of the application

 Features:
 - Add Organizations: Users can submit information about organizations, including name, logo URL, description, and active status.
 When the user fills out and submits the form it sends a POST request to the /submit route.
 The information the user entered is used to create a new organization object which is then inserted in the MongoDB database.